-The most recent phylogenetic analyses indicate that serpulids are split into three major clades-Filograninae, Spirorbinae, and Serpulinae, the last of which is further subdivided into two tribes: Serpulini and Ficopomatini (Kupriyanova, ten Hove & Rouse, 2023).
-The family Serpulidae until recently was maintained to comprise two major clades referred to as B and A, separated into BI, BII, AI, and AII (Kupriyanova, Macdonald & Rouse, 2006; Kupriyanova et al., 2009; Kupriyanova & Nishi, 2010).
-Formerly recognized clades BI and BII generally may be related to Filograninae and Spirorbinae, whereas AI and AII, both settled within Serpulinae, correspond to the tribes Serpulini and Ficopomatini, respectively (Kupriyanova, Macdonald & Rouse, 2006; Kupriyanova et al., 2009; Kupriyanova, ten Hove & Rouse, 2023).
+The most recent phylogenetic analyses indicate that serpulids are split into three major clades - Filograninae, Spirorbinae, and Serpulinae, the last of which is further subdivided into two tribes: Serpulini and Ficopomatini (Kupriyanova, ten Hove and Rouse, 2023).
+The family Serpulidae until recently was maintained to comprise two major clades referred to as B and A, separated into BI, BII, AI, and AII (Kupriyanova, Macdonald and Rouse, 2006, Kupriyanova et al., 2009; Kupriyanova and Nishi, 2010).
+Formerly recognized clades BI and BII generally may be related to Filograninae and Spirorbinae, whereas AI and AII, both settled within Serpulinae, correspond to the tribes Serpulini and Ficopomatini, respectively.
 Apart from Spirorbinae (former BII), members of all clades are present in the material studied.

 Clade Filograninae is possibly rooted even in the Permian with primitive tubes such as Filograna (Sanfilippo et al., 2017; Ramsdale, 2021), and abundantly represented in the fossil record during the Mesozoic by many strongly ornamented tubes with several keels, e.g., Vermiliopsis, Metavermilia, and Filogranula, the latter two of which are present in the material investigated.
 Metavemilia cf. striatissima is single-layered and possesses irregularly oriented prismatic microstructure (IOP), which has been also found in the recent Metavermilia multicristata (Vinn et al., 2008).
-It is characteristic of this clade and is also the most common microstructure in the recent serpulids encompassing ca 60% of
+It is characteristic of this clade and is also the most common microstructure in the recent serpulids encompassing ca 60% of species (Vinn, 2007).
+IOP microstructure most often builds the wall of single-layered tubes, or alternatively the inner part of multi-layered tubes (see Vinn et al., 2008).